flintman/RefrigerationSystem/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the ['docs/LICENSE'](docs/LICENSE) file for details.

 ## Third-Party Licenses